davidstone/isocpp/generate-operators.md

 ### Recommendation

 We should synthesize compound assignment operators following the same rules as we follow for `operator<=>`: the overload set for the compound assignment operators include a synthesized operator, which is considered a worse match than a non-synthesized operator.
 In other words, `lhs @= rhs` has a candidate overload of `lhs = std::move(lhs) @ rhs`.
 Users can explicitly opt in to using such an operator rewrite by specifying `= default`.
-This is entirely for symmetry, as it is not useful, just like `bool operator!=(T, T) = default;` is not useful.
+This is entirely for symmetry, as it is not especially useful, just like `bool operator!=(T, T) = default;` is not especially useful.
 They can opt out by using `= delete`.
-This proposal would synthesize rewrite rules for the following operators:
+This section of the proposal would synthesize rewrite rules for the following operators:

 - `operator+=`
 - `operator-=`